aybarsguney/Spotify-Data-Analysis/README.md

 1. **Data Cleaning:** Preprocessing the raw data to ensure its quality.
 2. **Exploratory Data Analysis:** Investigating key trends and patterns in the data.
 3. **Hypothesis Testing:** Testing the hypothesis about changing music preferences seasonally.

-## Findings
-Through this analysis, I have gained insights into my music preferences, identifying the most common genres and how they vary across different seasons.
-The project provides a reflection on my musical tastes during the year 2019.

-## Limitations and Future Work

-### Limitations
-- The analysis is based on historical data and may not reflect current music preferences.
-- The dataset is limited to the available Spotify stream history and does not include external factors influencing music choices.

-### Future Work
-- Explore real-time data analysis to understand current music preferences.
-- Incorporate additional external data sources to enhance the analysis.
-- Extend the analysis to cover more recent years for a comprehensive view of evolving music tastes.

 ## Files Included
 - `spotify_analysis.py`: The main Python script for data analysis.